adilmoujahid/Blog/content/2020/streamlit-schelling.md

 * Even with a relatively low similarity threshold (40%), we end up with a high segregation level (over 85%).

 #5.
 Conclusion
 In this blog post, we saw how to implement Schelling segregation model in Python and Streamlit.
 This very simple model helped us understand a very complex phenomena, namely segregation in multi-ethnics cities.
 We could show that a very high segregation level in cities doesn't necessarily translate into intolerance at the individual level.
-We also saw the power of Streamlit that allowed to build a powerful interactive web application using Python only.
+We also saw the power of Streamlit that allowed us to build a powerful interactive web application using Python only.

 # References